Roseville, New South Wales

-Roseville is a suburb on the Upper North Shore of Sydney in the state of New South Wales, Australia 12 km north-west of the Sydney central business district, in the local government areas of Ku-ring-gai and Willoughby.
+Roseville is a suburb on the North Shore of Sydney in the state of New South Wales, Australia 12 km north-west of the Sydney central business district, in the local government areas of Ku-ring-gai and Willoughby.
 Roseville Chase is a separate suburb to the east.

 History

 Bancroft Avenue, Roseville, as it appeared in a postcard taken in the period 1900–1927.

 William Henry was one of Ku-ring-gai's first European settlers, who used the area for farming.
 There were a few fruit orchards and market gardens in the area.
 Other significant settlers were David Mathew, who owned a property called Clanville, and Richard Archbold, who was granted an area of 600 acre adjacent to Clanville.
 Archbold later acquired Clanville and set up an orchard on the property.
 Archbold's son-in-law had a stone cottage called Rose Villa, which was later demolished to make way for the North Shore railway line.
 Roseville eventually derived its name from Rose Villa.

 Roseville Post Office opened on 8 July 1901.
 Roseville East Post Office opened on 1 December 1937.

 Babbage Road was named for Eden Herschel Babbage (a grandson of Charles Babbage), a retired banker who lived in "Rawhiti" on Clanville Road.
 Dubbed the "Father of Roseville", he was largely responsible for developing Roseville Park, Davidson Park and Roseville Chase.
 His brother-in-law, Francis Robert Burton, donated the large pavilion in Roseville Park, following the death in 1913 of brother William Burton, of "Woodlands" on Bancroft Avenue.

 The Australian photographer Harold Cazneaux (1878 to 1953) lived for much of his life in a Federation home called "Ambleside", located in Dudley Avenue.

 Roseville Golf Club was established on 18 January 1923.

-In the post-World War II period, Roseville experienced perpetual development as new avenues and residential areas emerged throughout the 1950s and 1960s.
-Suburban expansion included the construction of new roads and the establishment of community facilities such as the Roseville Memorial RSL Club and the Roseville Bowling Club.